hbhasin/Capstone-Project-1/Denver 2016 Bike Share Data Exploration.md

 This study has three parts:
 1. Explore the Trips datasets and visualize the data to provide useful and interesting information.
-2. Deploy a variety of regression models to train and test the data.
+2. Deploy a variety of regression models to train and test the data followed by a prediction on 10 unseen samples.
-3. Deploy a variety of classification models to train and test the data.
+3. Deploy a variety of classification models to train and test the data followed by a prediction on 10 unseen samples.

 # Part 1: Data Exploration